-- · We grant equity-based long-term incentive (LTI) awards to our executives and other key employees pursuant to our Stock Incentive Plan. - In 2019 we continued our practice of granting restricted stock units with performance-based vesting conditions (PSUs).
+- We grant equity-based long-term incentive (LTI) awards to our executives and other key employees pursuant to our Stock Incentive Plan. - In 2019 we continued our practice of granting restricted stock units with performance-based vesting conditions (PSUs).
 New for 2019, we allocated 25% of our officers' total LTI award opportunities to restricted stock units with time-based vesting conditions (RSUs).
 We generally did not increase the total amount of our executives' LTI opportunity as a multiple of base salary, although Ms. Pope's and Ms. Kaner's target LTI award opportunities were increased to align with the market median.
 The inclusion of RSUs in the total LTI award mix is consistent with the practice of nearly all of our peers, and therefore enhances the competitiveness and retention effectiveness of our compensation program.

-Our 2019 LTI Award program is consistent Incentives to achieve specific Company objectives Alignment with shareholders PSUs RSUs with our Incentives to achieve specific Company objectives 1 compensation Alignment with shareholders 1 1 guiding principles Market-competitive pay 1 1 of PSUs and 2019 Base Salary x Award Multiple RSUs Granted = Grant Date Closing Common Stock Price
+Compensation Guiding Principle PSU s RSUs Our 2019 LTI Award program is consistent Retention $\checkmark$ 1 with our Incentives to achieve specific Company objectives 1 compensation Alignment with shareholders $\checkmark$ 1 guiding principles Market-competitive pay $\checkmark$ $\checkmark$ of PSUs and = 2019 Base Salary × Award Multiple RSUs Granted Grant Date Closing Common Stock Price